 For an easy, reusable recipe organizer, click HERE:

 There are also systems that you can create for the “in between” times.
 What do I mean by that?
 The “in between” times are when you either lose all track of time and forget to meal plan or you just need a break from meal planning for a week or so.
 I’m a big fan of meal planning, but I want you to know that with a few systems or plans in place, you can still feel less burnt out even when you don’t meal plan, using this technique.

-Many, many times in my life overwhelm surrounds constantly cooking without having a break.
+Many, many times in my life overwhelm surrounds constantly cooking without having a break OR constantly thinking of finding safe food.
 Given my recent bout with overwhelm, I realized that food DOES NOT have to be fancy all of the time.
 In fact, simple, easy, paired down dishes can be REALLY good if you focus on flavour.

 I came up with a list of simple meals that use real food and are found mainly in the perimeter of the grocery store.
 Because they’re so simple, I don’t have to read a ton of ingredients on the label which saves time grocery shopping, and I don’t have to go searching for the ingredients at specialty stores.
 In fact, I even have most of the ingredients (minus the meat) in the pantry now.
 I would challenge you to think of a few meals like this for when you come into a season of overwhelm OR click for a copy of the list I came up with.